Chart Color Schemes

 Rochedale - Burbank lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Rochedale-Burbank's population is 13,488 as of November 2025.
-This reflects a growth of 2,468 people since the 2021 Census, which reported a population of 11,020.
-The increase was inferred from an estimated resident population of 13,092 in June 2024 and additional validated new addresses.
-The population density is 284 persons per square kilometer.
-Rochedale-Burbank's growth of 22.4% since the 2021 Census exceeded the national average of 8.9%.
-Interstate migration contributed approximately 55.1% of overall population gains.
+Rochedale-Burbank's population is approximately 13,488 as of November 2025.
+This figure represents an increase of 2,468 people since the 2021 Census, which reported a population of 11,020.
+The growth is inferred from the estimated resident population of 13,092 in June 2024 and an additional 573 validated new addresses since the Census date.
+This results in a density ratio of 284 persons per square kilometer.
+Rochedale-Burbank's growth rate of 22.4% since the 2021 census exceeds the national average of 8.9%.
+Interstate migration contributed approximately 55.1% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 are used, applying proportional growth weightings based on ABS Greater Capital Region projections released in 2023.
-By 2041, Rochedale-Burbank is forecast to grow by 5,592 persons, a total gain of 38.5%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+By 2041, a significant population increase is forecasted, with Rochedale-Burbank expected to grow by 5,592 persons, reflecting a gain of 38.5% over the 17 years.

 Frequently Asked Questions - Population